 Our mission is to ensure lasting, socially significant behavior change through data driven decision making and strong relationships fostered with families and our community.
 We believe that anyone can learn and that all individuals, regardless of functioning level, have the right to reach their fullest potential through high quality treatment.
 We are committed to the science of Behavior Analysis as it applies to all individuals, and to contributing to the Behavior Analytic community through research and innovative programming.

 Christina Tatreau, MFA, BCBA, LABA

-Owner / Clinical Director
+Owner / CEO